Spring-Helper-Projects/armysupply/README.md

 # Army supply

-This implements a supply/food cap, similar to e.g. Warcraft/Starcraft.
+This implements a supply/food cap, similar to e.g. Warcraft/Starcraft2.

+There is currently only one kind of supply, so it has more in comman with Starcraft 2 as opposed to the more robust/complicated system in Starcraft: Brood War where each race has a separate counter.

 # Usage